On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Introduction

-When the input points are exact and the query point is uncertain, the ENN is the same as the weighted version of the \textsc{Sum} \emph{aggregate nearest neighbors} (ANN), which is a generalization of the \textsc{Sum} ANN.
-Only heuristics are known for answering \textsc{Sum} ANN queries~\cite{ref:LiTw05,ref:LiFl11,ref:LuoEf07,ref:PapadiasGr04,ref:PapadiasAg05,ref:SharifzadehVo10,ref:YiuAg05}.
-The best known heuristic method for exact (weighted) \textsc{Sum} ANN queries is based on R-tree~\cite{ref:PapadiasAg05}, and Li \etal\cite{ref:LiFl11} gave a data structure with 3-approximation query performance for the \textsc{Sum} ANN.
-Agarwal {\em et al.} \cite{ref:AgarwalNe12} gave a data structure with a polynomial-time approximation scheme for the ENN queries under the Euclidean distance metric, which also works for the \textsc{Sum} ANN queries.
+For the $L_2$ metric (i.e., the Euclidean distance), only heuristic and approximation algorithms were known previously for answering even top-$1$ $\ANN$ queries~\cite{ref:AgarwalNe12,ref:LiTw05,ref:LiFl11,ref:LuoEf07,ref:PapadiasGr04,ref:PapadiasAg05,ref:SharifzadehVo10,ref:YiuAg05}; the best known heuristic method for the top-1 $\ANN$ queries is based on R-tree~\cite{ref:PapadiasAg05}, and Li \etal\cite{ref:LiFl11} gave a data structure with 3-approximation query performance for the top-1 $\ANN$.
+Agarwal {\em et al.} \cite{ref:AgarwalNe12} gave a data structure with a polynomial-time approximation scheme for the top-1 $\ANN$ queries.